grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* maybe refer to it explicitly as the 'captain's station'? (akin to the sonar station and the navigation station)
 * [ ] Is the PA one ship-wide system?
 Or does it go to different specific compartments?
 Or both?
 	* decide, edit and then make sure it's reflected in the Prospect notes file
-* [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.
-	* Maybe the electric motors are only 'powered down'
 * [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
 * [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
 * [ ] Shakes affectionately calls the Gnat 'the bug'